Molecular Sim

 Lava emplacement prediction

-Flowy predicts probabilistic lava flow paths using a cellular automaton on digital elevation models (Sallermann et al. 2025).
-I contributed numerical methods.
-The code was developed in response to the Grindavik volcanic events.
+Flowy runs a cellular automaton on digital elevation models to produce probabilistic lava-flow maps (Sallermann et al. 2025).
+I contributed the numerical methods.
+The project began during the Grindavik eruption response.